Discover more from Polemics

 Hate - The most powerful emotion creating art and something most normies fear.

 "Hate is Not Hip." - This slogan is advocated by progressives who feel that a certain avant-garde hate is regressive.
-But they are ok with an avant-garde hate that goes against normative and cis values.
+But they are okay with an avant-garde hate that goes against normative and cis values.
 These people will often be those who say "mean people suck" or make up some postmodern/communist rhetoric that "hate is being used as a trojan horse to convert our queer culture."

 Hatesville - A significant manifesto soundtrack that laid down the first theories and practices of the punk rock transgressive art scene simply known as "the hate scene."